orchetect/TimecodeKit/README.md

 - Support for Subframes
 - Math operations: add, subtract, multiply, divide
 - Granular timecode validation
-- Form a `Range` or `Stride` between two timecodes
+- Form a `Range` or `Stride` between two timecode instances
 - Conforms to `Codable`
 - Formatters
   - A `Formatter` object that can format timecode
-  - A `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)
+  - An `AttributedString` showing invalid timecode components using alternate attributes (such as red text color)
 - SwiftUI Views
-  - A timecode entry textfield
+  - A timecode entry text field
   - A timecode string `Text` view emphasizing invalid timecode components using alternate attributes (such as red text color)
 - `AVAsset` video file utilities to easily read/write timecode tracks and locate `AVPlayer` to timecode locations
 - Exhaustive unit tests ensuring accuracy